 I feel like there is a disconnect in the way we care for our soldiers from the hospital to getting them home.
 I see articles about the healthcare system we have but I never see anything about how we are helping them get home with the right care.
 Is there any way to shed light on these kinds of issues.
 Is this normal, or am I thinking that our military deserves more than what they do.
 If I am out of line, I apologize.

 Richard Farnum responds:

 First off, I’d like to thank you for bringing this issue to light.
-There are many out there, myself included who were unaware at the apparent disconnect between hospital care and home care.
+There are many out there, myself included who were unaware of the apparent disconnect between hospital care and home care.
 I have to be honest and say that my first reaction to this inquiry was to ask “Where was his unit when all of this was happening?”
 I understand this thought may come off as a little bit insensitive, but let me explain.
-I come from a very tight knit unit and I know that if I were ever hospitalized, especially if the reason for that hospitalization was in any way duty related, that I had a large group of brothers that were only a phone call away.
-If I were hurt on a deployment, there was a Rear Detachment that was still at home that would be there to help out.
+I come from a very tight-knit unit and I know that if I were ever hospitalized, especially if the reason for that hospitalization was in any way duty-related, that I had a large group of brothers that were only a phone call away.
+If I were hurt on deployment, there was a Rear Detachment that was still at home that would be there to help out.